-Paradigm Human Performance has developed a unique 2-day programme which combines a mixture of theory from cutting edge scientific research, simple practical exercises to work in the virtual environment using a mixture of theory, case studies and collaborative exercises to consolidate the learning.
+Paradigm Human Performance has modified it's unique 2-day programme which combines a mixture of theory from cutting edge scientific research, simple practical exercises to work in the virtual environment using a mixture of theory, case studies and collaborative exercises to consolidate the learning.
 Maximum number on the class is 15 people, minimum is 6.

 Attendees will leave the course with an understanding of what an interdependent team is, how situational awareness, decision-making under uncertainty, communications and leadership interdependently contribute to a shared consciousness and how to reduce error-producing conditions which set teams up for success rather than failure.
 This all based on access to newly published scientific literature and existing practices.